Table of contents

 Alternatively, DNA and/or RNA can be quantified using different fluorescence intensity methods like Hoechst, PicoGreen, Qubit or AccuBlue.
 These approaches are more sensitive as they differentiate between double-stranded and single-stranded nucleic acids.
 Amplification of genetic material can be achieved using various methods:

 - Polymerase Chain Reaction (PCR) amplifies the copy number of a viral DNA region by using virus-specific primers and a thermostable DNA polymerase.
 A fluorescent probe binds the amplified target and emits a detectable signal.
 PCR cannot be used to directly detect RNA viruses and so a Reverse Transcription PCR (RT-PCR) of the RNA genome into DNA is required prior to performing the amplification reaction.
+Recent approaches aim to significantly reduce the time required for performing PCR procedures, as for example shown in AN370 using NextGenPCR™ and a fluorescence microplate reader to accelerate testing for SARS-CoV-2 viral RNA.

 - Quantitative PCR (qPCR) includes a fluorescent quantification step after each amplification cycle.
 Once fluorescence intensity rises above background, the detectable level proportionally corresponds to the initial number of template DNA molecules in the sample.
 A standard curve allows the determination of the absolute quantity of target virus DNA or transcribed RNA10.

 - Next Generation Sequencing (NGS) is a generic term to describe different modern DNA/RNA sequencing technologies that offer a much quicker and less expensive approach than first generation Sanger sequencing.
 These methods can provide important information on novel viruses to assist in the production of vaccines and treatments against them.
 The accurate quantification and purity check of DNA or RNA prior to running NGS is critical to the success of the procedure.
+This is further discussed in the brochure “Accelerating your nucleic acid quantification for NGS”.

 NAATs are very useful in virus detection.
 However, they can neither assess its ability to replicate and infect cells, nor detect past infections or acquired immunity.
 To achieve these answers, quantitative infectivity and serological tests are required.